rHedBull/strategey_RL_env/README.md

 #### Roads
 - must be placed on an already self claimed tile
 - or next to another building including roads and bridges
-- only placable on: normal Land, Dessert and Marsh
+- only placeable on: normal Land, Dessert and Marsh

 #### Bridge
 - must be placed on an already self claimed tile
 - or next to another building including roads and bridges
-- - only placable on: normal Ocean and River
+  - only placeable on: normal Ocean and River

 #### City
 - can only be placed on a visible or already self claimed tiles
 - placing a city claims the tile
-- only placable on: normal Land, Dessert and Marsh
+- only placeable on: normal Land, Dessert and Marsh

 #### Farm
 - can only be placed on an already self claimed tile
-- only placable on: normal Land and Marsh
+- only placeable on: normal Land and Marsh

 # RL considerations